Canada–Democratic Republic of the Congo relations: 1990s

-Robert S. Stewart, a Canadian-Swiss dual citizen and graduate of the University of Manitoba who had worked with Canada's foreign service in Africa for seven years before entering the private sector on African mining and petroleum projects, served as a consultant for the American engineering firm Bechtel International Corporation and drafted Bechtel's $5 bn. reconstruction plan for the DRC known as "An Approach to National Development.
-Democratic Republic of Congo".
-The Bechtel plan was presented to the Congolese government in November 1997 and centred on natural resource-based partnerships in copper and cobalt, diamonds, tin, gold in the east of the country, along with hydro-electric development, forestry, oil and agriculture elsewhere.
-The Congolese government rejected the Bechtel proposal, devising its own three-year development plan, which it brought to a World Bank-sponsored "Friends of the Congo" meeting of seventeen countries as well as international institutions in Brussels in December 1997; donors pledged to commit $450m. of the $575m. that the DRC team was requesting from them, out of a total plan budgeted at $1.7bn.
+Robert S. Stewart, a Canadian-Swiss dual citizen and graduate of the University of Manitoba who had worked with Canada's foreign service in Africa for seven years before entering the private sector on African mining and petroleum projects, served as a consultant for the American engineering firm Bechtel International Corporation and drafted Bechtel's $5 billion reconstruction plan for the DRC known as "An Approach to National Development.
+Democratic Republic of Congo."
+The Bechtel plan was presented to the Congolese government in November 1997 and centered on natural resource-based partnerships in copper and cobalt, diamonds, tin, and gold in the east of the country; along with hydro-electric development, forestry, oil, and agriculture elsewhere.
+The Congolese government rejected the Bechtel proposal, devising its own three-year development plan, which it brought to a World Bank-sponsored "Friends of the Congo" meeting of seventeen countries as well as international institutions in Brussels in December 1997; donors pledged to commit $450 million of the $575 million that the DRC team was requesting from them, out of a total plan budgeted at $1.7 billion.
 Also present at the December 1997 meeting in Brussels were the Canadian-registered mining companies Barrick Gold, America Mineral Fields, Tenke Mining, and International Panorama Resource Corp.
-In 1997, Stewart also became advisor, and then briefly in 1998, chairman of America Mineral Fields Inc., a company headquartered in Arizona, U.S.A., but incorporated in Canada (renamed Adastra Minerals Inc. in 2004).
-After the Congolese government's cancelation of America Mineral Fields' tender for the Kolwezi copper/cobalt tailings concession in early 1998, Colonel Willy Mallants, a former Belgian advisor to Mobutu and in 1996–97 economic adviser to Laurent Kabila's Alliance of Democratic Forces for the Liberation of Congo, and Robert Stewart announced in Brussels, in May 1998, the establishment of the "Conseil de la République Fédérale Démocratique du Congo", with Stewart as "Economic, Industrial, Diplomatic and Financial Counsellor to the Council", with the aim to overthrow President Laurent Kabila within one year's time.
-At the Non-Aligned Movement summit in South Africa in September 1998, Stewart was identified as an advisor to the Council of the Federal Democratic Republic of Congo, a group of exiled Congolese technocrats that sought to restore democracy in their country, and Stewart claimed that a relative of Zimbabwean President Robert Mugabe had been granted Stewart's DRC mining concessions.
-While Stewart claimed at this meeting that President Kabila had "asked [American Mineral Fields] for bribes", American Mineral Fields denied this, adding that Stewart was dismissed shortly following his appointment.
-Stewart in 2008 was director of the South African-based TransAfrican Minerals Ltd., which reported copper, cobalt and gold holdings at the Kipushi Project in the DRC, and in 2009, Stewart was on the board of directors of the British Columbia-based junior company, ICS Copper Systems (now Nubian Resources Ltd.) which holds a stake in the Musoshi Tailings Project.
+In 1997, Stewart also became advisor, and then briefly in 1998, the chairman of America Mineral Fields Inc., which is a company headquartered in Arizona, US, but incorporated in Canada (renamed Adastra Minerals Inc. in 2004).
+After the Congolese government's cancelation of America Mineral Fields' tender for the Kolwezi copper/cobalt tailings concession in early 1998, Colonel Willy Mallants (a former Belgian advisor to Mobutu and in 1996–97 economic adviser to Laurent Kabila's Alliance of Democratic Forces for the Liberation of Congo) and Robert Stewart announced in Brussels in May 1998 that the establishment of the "Conseil de la République Fédérale Démocratique du Congo," with Stewart as "Economic, Industrial, Diplomatic and Financial Counsellor to the Council," with the aim to overthrow President Laurent Kabila within one year's time.
+At the Non-Aligned Movement summit in South Africa in September 1998, Stewart was identified as an advisor to the Council of the Federal Democratic Republic of Congo (a group of exiled Congolese technocrats that sought to restore democracy in their country) and he claimed that a relative of Zimbabwean President Robert Mugabe had been granted Stewart's DRC mining concessions.
+While Stewart claimed at his meeting that President Kabila had "asked [American Mineral Fields] for bribes"; American Mineral Fields denied this, adding that Stewart was dismissed shortly following his appointment.
+Stewart in 2008 was director of the South African-based TransAfrican Minerals Ltd., which reported copper, cobalt and gold holdings at the Kipushi Project in the DRC; and in 2009, he was on the board of directors of the British Columbia-based junior company, ICS Copper Systems (now Nubian Resources Ltd.), which holds a stake in the Musoshi Tailings Project.